DanG115/moderationtemplate/README.md

 ![Voltage Logo](https://github-images.dang116.repl.co/voltage_Bot_23.png)

-# Voltage-Bot-23 - Slash command update
+# Template 1 - Moderation Discord Bot
-Voltage is running on the library [discord.py](https://discordpy.readthedocs.io/en/stable/) You can visit its dashboard with the link below.
+This template will run on [discord.py](https://discordpy.readthedocs.io/en/stable/) You can visit all of my templates with the link below...
 All the code saved to this repo has been updated and will work with these packages installed: